Attorneys at Law

 Prior to joining Park Law Firm, Michael has externed at the District Attorney's Office, gaining extensive knowledge in criminal law.
 During his time there, Michael drafted Motions to Suppress Evidence, attended jury trials, and assisted in court calendaring.

 At Park Law Firm, Michael has cultivated a deep understanding of Trademark Law: filing trademarks and responding to USPTO Office Actions.
 Further, he has gained experience in Copyright matters for the garment industry.
-Additionally, he has worked on patent trial and litigation for design patent infringements, and participated in a PTAB oral hearing.
+Additionally, he has worked on patent trial and litigation for design patent infringements, and participated in PTAB oral hearings.

 Southwestern Law School, Juris Doctor, Excellence of Achievement Award, 2016; University of California, Riverside, B.A., Dean's List, 2013.